Tax Redemption Process

-- Kinds of payments accepted: Redemption must be made in the form of a cashier’s check, a bank certified check, a money order or cash.
-No personal, business, mortgage company or title company checks will be accepted.
-Checks or money orders should be made payable to “Lake County Clerk.”
+- Kinds of payments accepted: Redemption must be made in the form of a cashier's check, a bank certified check, a money order, or cash.
+No personal nor business checks will be accepted.
+Title company checks can be accepted, but there must be proof that the funds were drawn from an escrow account.
+Checks or money orders should be made payable to "Lake County Clerk".

 - Where to pay: Redemption can be made by mail or in person to:

 18 N County St, 6th Floor

 Submit the payment and the parcel’s PIN (Permanent Index Number, the property’s ten-digit identifier in the form of xx-xx-xxx-xxx).
 No other documentation is needed.